sebastianha/angular-bootstrap-multiselect/README.md

-    data-compare-by="id"                  // set key to compare objects, otherwise is has to be equal to options scroll-after-rows="5"                 // Show scroll bar after 5 rows filter-after-rows="5                  // Show filter input after 5 rows max-width="100">                      // The maximum width of the multiselect dropdown button
+    data-compare-by="id"                  // set key to compare objects, otherwise is has to be equal to options scroll-after-rows="5"                 // Show scroll bar after 5 rows filter-after-rows="5                  // Show filter input after 5 rows max-width="100"                       // The maximum width of the multiselect dropdown button tabindex="-1">                        // tabindex setting for dropdown
 </multiselect>
 ```